UNI-Dome: Renovations

 In 2014, the UNI-Dome had a 98' × 26' video board installed at the south end, then the second-largest in FCS football.
 The existing video board has replaced the north end scoreboard.
 All this was made possible with a grant from the Black Hawk Gaming Association.

 A major renovation was also announced in 2014.

-On April 26, 2017, Northern Iowa University Athletics announced that it would be adding AstroTurf to the field of the UNI-Dome.
+On April 26, 2017, University of Northern Iowa Athletics announced that it would be adding AstroTurf to the field of the UNI-Dome.
 The total cost of the new turf will be approximately $900,000 and will be paid for from previously allocated internal revenue from the university.
 The AstroTurf installation was completed prior to the 2017 season.

 Notable features

 At football games, where cold temperatures are frequently an issue for fans, the UNI-Dome announcers have a tradition during pre-game rituals.
 The announcers will announce the weather in the town where the visiting team is from, and then will say "The temperature in the Dome, no wind, 72°, Welcome to the UNI-DOME!" to emphasize the fact that a domed stadium is not affected as much by the weather.
 In 2016, the university celebrated 40 years of history inside the Dome.
 As of December 1, 2019, the Panthers have a home record of 220–56–1, having won nearly 80 percent of their games in the dome.